Compare our 11 online liberal arts degrees

 - OSU is regionally accredited by the Northwest Commission on Colleges and Universities.

 - Online students receive the same diploma as on-campus students.

 - Enhance your degree with a minor.
 OSU Ecampus offers a diverse selection of minors online.

 - Students can study from anywhere in the world with an Internet connection.

-With more than 800 online courses in over 80 subjects, discover how OSU Ecampus can turn your passion into a lifelong career.
+With more than 1,000 online courses in more than 90 subjects, discover how OSU Ecampus can turn your passion into a lifelong career.